Header image courtesy of MarbellaStudio (via Shutterstock)

 Depending on the space you have, a yoga mat is highly recommended, as it can be used for a number of different exercises.
 It is also worth buying quick-drying workout equipment, because washing up gets really tiring.
 YouTube is your friend, as you can find everything from yoga to dance exercises to core cardio.
 Some of the most famous and popular ones include Yoga with Adriene and The Fitness Marshall, if you are looking for inspiration!

 You can also rent exercise equipment from your hotel or from outside—ask your hotel for more information.
 Some rentable exercise equipment includes treadmills, stationary bicycles, weights, TRXs, and steppers, to name a few.
-You can also consider buying them at decent prices from HKTVmall, Taobao, or even Decathlon.
+If you think you will use them long after your hotel quarantine, you could consider exercise items for your home or outdoors as well—HKTVmall, Taobao, and Decathlon have good options.
 It’s worth the investment!

 And of course, you need ways to entertain yourself.
 While a number of people tend to work during the day, evenings and weekends can become quite hard in isolation.
 Set up situations that can help you remain entertained.

-Watching TV shows and movies on your laptop for three weeks can result in a neck cramp!
+Watching television shows and movies on your laptop for one to two weeks can result in a neck cramp!
 Most hotels have TVs, so you can take advantage of that and bring a Chromecast, Firestick, or Apple TV for your entertainment set-up.
-For recommendations on what to watch, here’s what’s new on Netflix, and here’s a must-watch list for K-drama lovers.

 If artistry is not in your realm of expertise, you can always also use existing things to exercise that creativity.
 Colouring books, puzzles, and games are great ways to spend time and feel productive.
 You might even consider recording your progress on timelapse to share with friends and family.
 What an accomplishment!

 While each hotel provides different basics for cleaning, some things are useful for keeping the room tidy and liveable.
-First, you can get a small vacuum cleaner or a broom and dustpan.
-Using a Swiffer or a wet wipe attached to a broom also helps pick up dust and hair.
-Carry lots of wet wipes to clean table surfaces after eating.
+First, you can get a small vacuum cleaner or stock up on wet wipes to pick up dust and hair, and also clean table surfaces after eating.